apurva-shukla/self-hosted-website/_posts/live_part1_homelab.md

 <img src="/assets/blog/homelab/minipc.jpg" alt="Tiny little guy" class="blog-image">
 <small class="image-caption">The tiny little guy.</small>

-At the core of this mini PC is **Proxmox VE**.
+## The Software

+I also learnt that folks were running something called **Proxmox** on this machine.
 On it, a run a bunch of isolated services inside lightweight LXC containers.
 Each container has a clear purpose—a quiet stand against digital dependence:

 <img src="/assets/blog/homelab/proxmox.png" alt="Proxmox virtual containers" class="blog-image">
 <small class="image-caption">A mini-army of personal servers</small>